InRule/Samples/Developer Samples/CommandLineTools/README.md

 This sample allows a file-based Test Suite to be run against a file-based Rule Application from a command line.
 Please note that this project requires irSDK to be installed locally, as not all referenced assemblies are available from NuGet.

+Returns 0 if all tests pass, 1 if some tests fail, and 2 if it was unable to execute tests; detailed results are visible in the console output.

 Please note that due some dependancies within the testing assemblies, this application is .NET Framework (rather than Core).

 ### Sample Execution command: